William H. Rorer, Inc.: History

-Willaim H. Rorer founded William H. Rorer, Inc. in 1910 while working as a pharmacist in Pennsylvania.
+William H. Rorer founded William H. Rorer, Inc. in 1910 while working as a pharmacist in Pennsylvania.
 The business remained small, primarily selling pain relievers until 1949 when it introduced Maalox.
 Maalox was developed in collaboration between William H. Rorer, Inc. and a medical doctor and researcher specializing in gastrointestinal issues, Alison Howe Price from Philadelphia.
 The collaboration came about after World War II when Claude Newhart, a salesman and pharmacist for the company had an idea that he thought might change the company’s fortunes.
 According to the Rorer family, he suggested that instead of selling pain relievers that the company didn’t manufacture, they should create their own products.
 Gerald Rorer, president of Rorer and son of the founder, told Mr. Newhart to “go and find something.”
 Mr. Newhart took up the challenge and contacted an old acquaintance from his student days employed at a drugstore in Philadelphia, Martin H. Rehfuss, who happened to be chief of medicine at Thomas Jefferson Hospital.
 It was Mr. Rehfuss who introduced Mr. Newhart to Dr. Price.
-It wasn’t long before Mr. Newhart convinced Price to become a consultant for the Fort Washington, Pennsylvania based Willam H. Rorer, Inc. And it so happened that the first product the partnership produced was Maalox.
+It wasn’t long before Mr. Newhart convinced Price to become a consultant for the Fort Washington, Pennsylvania based William H. Rorer, Inc. And it so happened that the first product the partnership produced was Maalox.
 It eventually would become the world's best selling antacid and forever change the company's fortunes.

 In 1965 the company introduced Quaalude (quiet interlude), similar in spelling to its top-selling antacid, Maalox, but it turned out to be far less successful for the company.
 The FDA withdrew Quaalude in 1984.